-After separation, many people decide to try and deal with a break-up alone, deciding to leave the chance of an amicable divorce process up to chance.
-Many attempt DIY divorces using online divorce firms without considering the implications for the divorce on the whole family in the future.
+After separation, many people try to deal with a break-up alone, deciding to leave the chance of an amicable divorce up to fate.
+Many attempt DIY divorces using online divorce firms without considering the implications it could have on the whole family in the future.

-When a couple separate, they need to discuss the division of all their assets, finances, possessions, pensions etc. Not to mention arrangements for the living arrangements of any children, where they will go to school and when they will visit other family members.
+When a couple separates, there is a lot to take into consideration.
+You will need to discuss the division of assets, finances, possessions and pensions, as well as the living arrangements of any children, where they will go to school and when they will visit other family members.

-What couples also need to remember is that on an agreement being reached in relation to finances this needs to be set down in a clean-break consent order to stop the parties making further claims against each other in the future.
+An agreement needs to be reached in relation to finances, which needs to be set down in a clean-break consent order to stop the parties from making further claims against each other in the future.

 The problem with many situations like this is that intentions and decisions made at the beginning of the divorce process are often not fulfilled.
 This usually results in conflict, emotional distress and a breakdown of communication.

-A ‘good’ divorce is where a separated couple come together to make reasonable decisions, despite the fact they no longer get along and do not wish to be together anymore.
+An amicable divorce is where a separated couple come together to make reasonable decisions, despite the fact they no longer get along and do not wish to be together any more.

-A good divorce can be viewed as where a couple will place the importance of their family, mainly children, at the centre of their decision-making process.
+It can be viewed as the couple placing the importance of their family (mainly children) at the centre of their decision-making process.

-The best approach is to find a Solicitor who is a member of Resolution, a family law association who are committed to the promotion of a constructive approach to family issues.
-These members will work to the Resolution Code of Practice and therefore will have the best intentions to support you through a ‘good’ divorce.
+These members will work to the Resolution Code of Practice and therefore will have the best intentions to support you through an amicable divorce.

-Their Code of Practice promotes a constructive approach to family issues and considers the needs of the whole family, particularly the best interests of children.
+The Code of Practice followed by Resolution members promotes a constructive approach and considers the needs of the whole family, particularly the best interests of children.

 This means you can expect a Resolution member to: